 Cranberry and White Chocolate Cookies

-- Preheat the oven to 180C (350F).
+- Preheat oven to 350F.
 Line baking sheet with parchment paper.

 - Combine the flour, baking powder, salt and rolled oats into a bowl.

 - In a separate bowl, beat together butter and both sugars until creamy, beat in the egg and vanilla extract.

 - Add the flour mixture to the butter mixture and mix.

 - Add the cranberries, nuts and chocolate.
 Mix.

 - Roll tablespoonfuls of dough into balls with your hands, then place them on the prepared baking sheet and flatten it a little bit with a fork.
 Leave about 2 inches space between cookies.